1989–90 in English football: Diary of the season

-18 November 1989 - Arsenal go top of the First Division with a 3-0 win over QPR at Highbury.
-Aston Villa boost their title hopes with a 4-1 home win over Coventry.
-Manchester United climb to ninth with a 3-1 win at Luton.
+18 November 1989 - Arsenal go top of the First Division with a 3–0 win over QPR at Highbury.
+Aston Villa boost their title hopes with a 4–1 home win over Coventry City.
+Manchester United climb to ninth with a 3–1 win at Luton Town.

 21 November 1989 – Nigel Martyn, 23, becomes Britain's first £1 million goalkeeper when he joins Crystal Palace from Bristol Rovers.

-25 November 1989 - A nine-goal thriller at The Dell sees Southampton beat Luton 6-3, lifting the hosts into fifth place in the First Division.
-Ewood Park is also the scene of a nine-goal thriller in the Second Division, with Blackburn beating West Ham 5-4 in a promotion crunch game.
+25 November 1989 - A nine-goal thriller at The Dell sees Southampton beat Luton Town 6–3, lifting the hosts into fifth place in the First Division.
+Ewood Park is also the scene of a nine-goal thriller in the Second Division, with Blackburn beating West Ham 5–4 in a promotion crunch game.

-26 November 1989 - Liverpool go top of the First Division on goal difference by beating Arsenal 2-1 at Anfield.
+26 November 1989 - Liverpool go top of the First Division on goal difference by beating Arsenal 2–1 at Anfield.

 27 November 1989 – Queens Park Rangers player–manager Trevor Francis is sacked after just one year in charge.

 28 November 1989 – Assistant manager Don Howe succeeds Trevor Francis at Queens Park Rangers.

 30 November 1989 – Liverpool, Arsenal, Aston Villa and Chelsea are locked together at the top of the First Division at the end of the month.
 Manchester City, Queens Park Rangers and Charlton Athletic are level on points at the bottom.
 Nigel Spackman leaves Queens Park Rangers after nine months to join Rangers.

-2 December 1989 - Liverpool remain top of the First Division on goal difference with a 4-1 win over Manchester City at Maine Road, which keeps the hosts at the bottom of the table.
-Aston Villa keep up the heat with a 2-1 home win over Nottingham Forest, while Chelsea's title bid is hit by a 5-2 home defeat to Wimbledon.
+2 December 1989 - Liverpool remain top of the First Division on goal difference with a 4–1 win over Manchester City at Maine Road, which keeps the hosts at the bottom of the table.
+Aston Villa keep up the heat with a 2–1 home win over Nottingham Forest, while Chelsea's title bid is hit by a 5–2 home defeat to Wimbledon.

-3 December 1989 - Arsenal draw level on points with Liverpool at the top of the First Division when a Perry Groves goal gives them a 1-0 home win over Manchester United.
+3 December 1989 - Arsenal draw level on points with Liverpool at the top of the First Division when a Perry Groves goal gives them a 1–0 home win over Manchester United.

 5 December 1989 – Andy Thorn moves from Newcastle United for Crystal Palace for £650,000.

 6 December 1989 – Chelsea bolster their title challenge with a £300,000 move for Bayern Munich and Norway defender Erland Johnsen.
 Howard Kendall is confirmed as the new Manchester City manager.

-9 December 1989 - Arsenal go top of the First Division with a 1-0 win at Coventry, as Liverpool and Aston Villa draw 1-1 at Anfield.
-Chelsea's title hopes are further damaged when they lose 4-2 to QPR at Loftus Road.
-Manchester United's disappointing league campaign continues with a 2-1 home defeat to Crystal Palace.
+9 December 1989 - Arsenal go top of the First Division with a 1–0 win at Coventry City, as Liverpool and Aston Villa draw 1–1 at Anfield.
+Chelsea's title hopes are further damaged when they lose 4–2 to QPR at Loftus Road.
+Manchester United's disappointing league campaign continues with a 2–1 home defeat to Crystal Palace.

 10 December 1989 – Roy Wegerle, the American international striker, joins Queens Park Rangers from Luton Town for a club record £1million.